-Senior citizens and those with a permanent disability who qualify are eligible for a reduction on a portion of their property taxes under the Homestead Exemption Program.
+Qualifying senior citizens, those with a permanent disability, and surviving spouses of a public service officer who was killed in the line of duty are eligible for a reduction on a portion of their property taxes under the Homestead Exemption Program.

 In 1970, Ohio voters approved a constitutional amendment permitting a homestead exemption that reduced property tax for lower income senior citizens.
 In 2007 the General Assembly expanded the program to include all homeowners who were either 65 or older or permanently and totally disabled, regardless of their income.
 Now, the state of Ohio is returning to the originally approved system of applying means/income testing to determine eligibility for the homestead exemption.